sergeas67/OpenHyperFLOW2D/OpenHyperFLOW2D/Readme.txt

 OpenHyperFLOW2D it is open source clone of HyperFLOW2D (in-house CFD code) with reduced functionality, and can be used without restriction for educational and academic purpose.
 Reference at the publication is obligatory.

+This code is provided entirely free of charge but your donations are welcome.

+BTC:1GpTDjxxaSpEKzurqyXuegfR23o6cPAMSu
+LTC:Ld219CMcbJThCGQhe8Yam3oqVVWxvKS51i
+DASH:XjXmHvTDR7gWJtxNvhReGQoGUj1ZN1oNkR